nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

+**Extensions**

+* 1a.
+Another patient with the same name already exists in the list.

+    * 1a1.
+MFR shows duplicate patient error message.

+        Use case resumes at step 1.

+* 1b.
+The user inputs are invalid/incomplete.

+    * 1b1.
+MFR shows an error message.

+        Use case resumes at step 1.

-**Use case: Clear Database**
+**Use case: Edit a patient**

 **MSS**

-1. User requests clear all patients
+1. User requests to edit a patient's information at an index
-2. MFR clears the list and displays a confirmation message
+2. MFR edits the patient's information and displays a confirmation message

     Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid

+    * 1a1.
+MFR shows invalid index error message.

+        Use case resumes at step 1.

+* 1b.
+Another patient with the same name already exists in the list.

+    * 1b1.
+MFR shows duplicate patient error message.

+      Use case resumes at step 1.

+* 1c.
+The user inputs are invalid/incomplete.

+    * 1c1.
+MFR shows an error message.

+        Use case resumes at step 1.

 **Use case: Delete a patient**

 **MSS**

-1. User requests to delete a patient using ID
+1. User requests to delete a patient at an index
-2. MFR deletes the person and displays a confirmation message
+2. MFR deletes the patient and displays a confirmation message

     Use case ends.

 **Extensions**

-* 2a.
-The given ID is invalid.
+* 1a.
+The given index is invalid

-    * 2a1.
-MFR shows an error message.
+    * 1a1.
+MFR shows invalid index error message.

-    Use case ends.
+        Use case resumes at step 1.

 **Use case: List all patients**